-- 1. Use SPA in UDP-TCP mode. - Kernel level filtering removes fast DoS attacks and no TCP connections are established for slow ones. - 2.
-IP Address based deployment of the Appgate SDP system Configure the system to use IP addresses instead of DNS names.
-This has two benefits:

-- Any DoS attack against DNS providers will be ineffective since the system does not rely on DNS.

-- Unlike Controllers, Gateways are only known inside the Appgate SDP system.
+- Use SPA in UDP-TCP mode. - Kernel level filtering removes fast DoS attacks, and no TCP connections are established for slow ones. - IP Address based deployment of the Appgate SDP system.
+Configure the system to use IP addresses instead of DNS names.
+This has 2 benefits: - Any DoS attack against DNS providers will be ineffective since the system does not rely on DNS. - Unlike Controllers, Gateways are only known inside the Appgate SDP system.
 Not even (normal) users are aware of the hostnames or IP addresses of the Gateways.
-By using IP addresses, the attackers will have no knowledge of what to attack in the first place.

-- 3. Auto-scaling of Gateways.
+By using IP addresses, the attackers will have no knowledge of what to attack in the first place. - Auto-scaling of Gateways.

-- The Appgate SDP system uses live entitlements so users are not required to log-out/in when things change.
+The Appgate SDP system uses live Entitlements so users are not required to log-out/in when things change.
 This means that the load on the Gateways can be monitored and when a certain limit is reached (such as during a DoS attack) then new Gateways can be auto-provisioned.
 Any established users will automatically be switched to the new instances.
 And the attackers, being unaware of these instances will not be able to divert their attack.

-- 4. Appliance monitoring
+• Appliance monitoring.

-- Undertake some basic monitoring of the appliances and instigate some form of traffic re-direction before the problem becomes too severe.
-The recommended way of doing this is to monitor the appliance with SNMP for incoming drops for a given NICs (number 1...N) and for CPU use. ie the following object identifiers (OIDs):
+Undertake some basic monitoring of the appliances and instigate some form of traffic re-direction before the problem becomes too severe.
+The recommended way of doing this is to monitor the appliance for incoming drops for a given NICs (number 1...N) and for CPU use.

+This can be done with Prometheus using:

+apn_network_interface_statistic {measure="rx_dropped"}

+apn_cpu_usage_percent

+or with SNMP with the following object identifiers (OIDs):

-- RFC1213-MIB::ifInDiscards.X
+RFC1213-MIB::ifInDiscards.X

-- UCD-SNMP-MIB::ssCpuUser.0
+UCD-SNMP-MIB::ssCpuUser.0

-- UCD-SNMP-MIB::ssCpuSystem.0
+UCD-SNMP-MIB::ssCpuSystem.0

-- UCD-SNMP-MIB::ssCpuldle.0
+UCD-SNMP-MIB::ssCpuldle.0

-If the discards are rapidly increasing it is very likely that the machine is being hit by a DDoS attack-or (a lot less likely) the machine is trying to handle more valid user traffic than it can handle.
-If it's a DDoS attack the CpuUser + CpuSystem time will be very low (<5%) while Cpuldle < 90%.
+If the discards are rapidly increasing it is very likely that the machine is being hit by a DDoS attack - or (a lot less likely) the machine is trying to handle more valid user traffic than it can handle.
+If it's a DDoS attack the CpuUser + CpuSystem time will be very low (<5%) while CpuIdle < 90%.
 The exact limits are hard to say as it depends on actual hardware/cloud instance being used.
-Monitoring these four values and adjusting alarms based on what is normal use will be the easiest way to infer that a DDoS attack is underway.
-00
+Monitoring these types of metrics and adjusting alarms based on what is normal use will be the easiest way to infer that a DDoS attack is underway.

-DOS Attack Metrics
+DoS Attack Metrics